Valiron

 4. Send — See the trust evaluation, routing decision, tier, cost, and full response

 Dry-run mode returns the trust evaluation (tier, route, price, on-chain score) without logging the call.
 With dry-run off, the playground performs the full evaluation and logs it to your Analytics & Logs pages.
-If your endpoint has a Base URL, the request is forwarded to your backend with trust headers (X-Agent-Id, X-Valiron-Chain, X-Valiron-Tier, X-Valiron-Route).
+If your endpoint has an upstream API base URL, the request is forwarded to your backend with trust headers (X-Agent-Id, X-Valiron-Chain, X-Valiron-Tier, X-Valiron-Route).

 History sidebar saves the last 20 requests with one-click replay.